snac-cooperative/snac_eac_cpf_utils/readme.md

     -rw-r--r-- 1 mst3k snac 1055 Jan  8 15:13 test_eac.cfg

-If your input data is in the same format as we used (MARC records without a container element), and the input file name is snac.xml, then this example command line is will read 5000 records in 1000 recor chunks, writing the output into directories with the prefix "devx_":
+If your input data is in the same format as we used (MARC21/slim XML records without a container element), and the input file name is snac.xml, then this example command line is will read 5000 records in 1000 recor chunks, writing the output into directories with the prefix "devx_":

     ./exec_record.pl config=test_eac.cfg &

 The Perl script exec_record.pl pulls records from the original WorldCat data and pipes those records to a Saxon command.
-Before sending the MARC to Saxon, the set of records is surrounded by a `<collection>` element in order to create valid XML.
+Before sending the MARC/21 SLIM XML records to Saxon, the record set is surrounded by a `<collection>` element in order to create valid XML.
 The WorldCat data as it we have it is not valid XML (no surrounding element), but the Perl code deals with that.
 The script exec_record.pl uses a combination of regular expressions and state variables to find a `<record>` element regardless of intervening whitespace (or not).

-The XSLT script, oclc_marc2cpf.xsl reads marc each record, extracting relevant information and putting it into variables which are put into parameters for a final template that renders the EAD-CPF output.
+The XSLT script, oclc_marc2cpf.xsl reads each record, extracting relevant information and putting it into variables which are put into parameters for a final template that renders the EAD-CPF output.
 Each eac-cpf output is sent to a separate file.
 Files are put into a single depth directory hierarchy via some chunking code.
 The script oclc_marc2cpf.xsl includes a two additional XSLT files, eac_cpf.xsl and lib.xsl.
 The file